 For your own tax data protection, eFile.com strongly recommends you obtain your personal IP PIN.

 An IP PIN - Identity Protection Personal Identification Number - helps the IRS verify a taxpayer’s identity and accept their electronic or paper tax return.
-When you have an IP PIN, it prevents someone else from filing a tax return with your SSN.
+When you have an IP-PIN, it prevents someone else from filing a tax return with your SSN.
 It provides another layer of protection for taxpayers’ Social Security numbers or Individual Taxpayer Identification Numbers on tax returns.
-Your IP-PIN serves as an alternative to your prior your AGI.
+Your IP-PIN serves as an alternate or addition to your prior your AGI.

 The Identity Protection PIN or IP PIN is a six-digit code known only to you and the IRS.
-Steps you need to take to create your IRS account as it is part of receiving your personal IP PIN.
+See the steps you need to take to create your IRS account as it is part of receiving your personal IP PIN.
 Learn more about the IP PIN or get a new IP PIN here: Get Your IP PIN